NIRALUser/BrainKeychainAutomation/README.md

 ## 2.) sceneCreator

 ### sceneCreatorModule (sceneCreator.py)
-- Download and make sure the file is in the same directory as Keychains.
-- Run sceneCreator.py in a terminal.
+- Download the sceneCreator folder if you haven't already.
+- Add sceneCreatorModule the same way you added BrainKeyCreatorExtension.
 - Specify a print surface width and length.
 Each keychain should be less than 50 mm in length and width.
 Each keychain is allocated a 50 mm x 50 mm block on the print surface with an additional 20 mm in length for the nametag.
 Total, each keychain/nametag combination will an allocated block of 50 mm in width and 70 mm in length.
 - This means if you specify a print surface with a width of 160 mm and length of 150 mm, it will output a 3 x 2 (width x length) field of keychains.
+- Give the location of the input/ouput folders.
+The input folder in the location of the 'Keychains' folder.
+Just like the last script, if you don't give an output location it will automatically put it where the input (Keychains) folder is.
+- Give the location of the bash file and openSCAD file (keyChainNameTagCreator.bash and keyChainTitle.scad) in the format of the example input.
+- Make sure that the binary openSCAD application is located in the same folder as the one given.
+If it is not, it must be changed to where it is located in order to work.
+- Lastly, keep the 'Keep Keychains and Nametags folders' keybox checked if you would like to keep seperate folders containing all the keychains and nametags.
+If you don't have a lot of storage on your machine, it is recommended you do not keep this checked.
 - The script will create keychain/nametag scenes.
 They will be named 'keyChainScene' + 'some-iteration-number' in a directory called Scenes.

 ### keyChainNameTagCreator.bash (sceneCreator.py continued)
 - Download keyChainTitle.scad and keyChainNameTagCreator.bash and make sure it is in the same directory as the input surfaces.